Class: Wx::StandardPaths

 Return the program installation prefix, e.g. /usr, /opt or /home/zeitlin.

-If the prefix had been previously by #set_install_prefix, returns that value, otherwise tries to determine it automatically (Linux only right now) and finally returns the default /usr/local value if it failed.
+If the prefix had been previously set by #set_install_prefix, returns that value, otherwise tries to determine it automatically (Linux only right now) and finally returns the default /usr/local value if it failed.

 Note: